Here are some things to know about Washington adoption.

 7. What documents are needed in the Washington adoption process?

-In addition to the application for adoption, a prospective adoptive family must provide the following documents in order to be approved:
+In addition to the application for adoption, a prospective adoptive family must provide the following documents to be approved:

 - Criminal history background check.